sahil13kumar/Stream-Processing-of-Twitter-Data-using-Apache-Spark/README.md

 The window slides as times goes on, to represent batched within the window interval.

 ### Spark Streaming Checkpoint
-A process of writing received records at checkpoint intervals to HDFS is checkpointing. \
+A process of writing received records at checkpoint intervals to HDFS is checkpointing.

+## Deaking with driver script failure
+Instead of working with StreaminContext you created directly, use the one returned by StreamingContext.getOrCreate(checkpointDir, <function that create a new StreamingContext>)
+ - takes a checkpoint directory as well fuction that will crate a new streaming context
+ - First check checkpoint directory and see if something was left over there from previous driver run that terminated unexpectedly and if so it can just pick up from where it left of.

+Then if you need to restart your driver script, it can pick up frrom the checkpointing directory.
+Still need to monitor the driver node for failure, and restart the script if it does